zbuh/ha-dualmodegeneric/README.md

 From [@zacs](https://github.com/zacs)
 > Special thanks to [shandoosheri](https://community.home-assistant.io/t/heat-cool-generic-thermostat/76443) for getting this to work on older versions of Home Assistant, which gave me an easy blueprint to follow.
 And thanks [@kevinvincent](https://github.com/kevinvincent) for writing a nice `custom_component` readme for me to fork.

-This component is a straightfoward fork of the Zac's `dualmode_generic`.
+This component is a straightfoward fork of Zac's `dualmode_generic`.

 ## Installation (Manual)
 1. Download this repository as a ZIP (green button, top right) and unzip the archive